Social and Political Sciences, Philosophy, and Anthropology

 I am an environmental governance scholar and political ecologist with a particular research interests in how the state, and its institutions, deliver environmental governance.
 In particular, the national mission of nature restoration.
 I co-authored the (2022) Edward Elgar Handbook of the Governance of Sustainable Development and the recently published the first part in a two-part series: Governing the Nature Restoration State (Routledge, 2026).
 The second volume, 'The Politics of the Nature Restoration State', is due in 2028.

-`I am deeply engaged with sustainability and governance-facing projects and roles for the Faculty of Humanities, Arts and Social Sciences at Exeter.
-I was the founding Director of the Systems Thinking Practitioner Degree Apprenticeship at Exeter, served as Deputy-Director of Policy@Exeter, and was the Chair of Sustainability for the Faculty of Humanities, Arts and Social Sciences (2023-2026).
+I have developed and led a number sustainability and governance-facing agenda and projects for the Faculty of Humanities, Arts and Social Sciences at Exeter.
+I was the the sustainability coordinator for the (former) College of Social Sciences and International Studies (2019-2021); the founding Director of the Systems Thinking Practitioner Degree Apprenticeship at Exeter (2021); served as Deputy-Director of Policy@Exeter (2022-2023); and was the Chair of Sustainability for the Faculty of Humanities, Arts and Social Sciences (2023-2026).
+I am currently leading the design and launch of the UKs first socio-ecological researcher degree apprenticeship - slated for launch in 2027.

-I am open to approaches from potential PhD students on subjects related to my research agenda; and p[articularly any interested in research in and around my propisition of the Nature Restoration State.
+I am open to approaches from potential PhD students on subjects related to my research agenda; particularly those around my propisition of the Nature Restoration State.

 View full profile